• HOME

 CFI INITIAL

 Refer to the applicable ACS to prepare for the required tasks.
-Make sure you read the appendix which includes important information for CFI initial.
+Make sure you read the Appendix which includes important information for CFI initial.
+Several requirements for specific maneuvers are found in the Appendix.

 Make sure you have your pilot certificate, government ID, current medical, and log book with associated endorsements.
 You can save some time during the test and review the pilot bill of rights found here.
 When we meet, you will be signing that you have read it.
 Have your IACRA login information available for the test.
 You will have to login at least once to finalize your application.

 Try and plan ahead to take care of anything that can save us both time.
 If your school dispatches your airplane out to another student before you, I understand that’s outside of your control.
 If it’s possible though, see if we can get an airplane no one will be using before us.
 Ideally have the plane preflighted ahead of time so we can identify potential problems early.
 Reference your written test reports and type or hand write the corresponding subject codes for your missed questions from the ACS on one piece of paper.
 Do this for both written tests please.
 Do not only write the codes down(your test does that), you are demonstrating to me you know what the codes mean.
 This is a copy for my records and needs to be a document I can keep.
 Please condense to a single piece of paper(DO NOT simply highlight the codes in the PTS.
 Include your FTN number on the document.
 You can find the FTN number on your written test or in IACRA.
-I am required to ask you every missed question from the written test.
+About half of you miss this for some reason so to be even more clear.
+Include your FTN on the document. :) I am required to ask you every missed question from the written test.
 Your instructor is required to review the missed subjects with you and endorse your log book validating this has been done.
 This additional instruction is required to be logged as well.
 It is in your best interest to show up for the test able to answer the questions you missed on the written at an instructor level of knowledge.

 KNOW THE ACS.
 I ask every checkride if applicants are familiar with the ACS and they still seem to not know what the requirements and standards are for the tasks.
 I'll be evaluating you based on those standards.
+You will be teaching your students to the ACS standards.
 Fees and cancellation policy can be found here .

 Please do not hesitate to email me with additional questions.
+I've created this website primarily to assist you.
+Please take the time to review the information I have provided.
 Vince@dpeaz.com

 Powered by